-You can apply to remove a registration number from a vehicle and hold it on a retention document (V778) for 1, 2 or 3 years if you’re the registered keeper of the vehicle.
+You can apply to remove a registration number from a vehicle and hold it on a retention document (V778) for 10 years if you’re the registered keeper of the vehicle.

 You’ll need the retention document when you want to assign the number to a vehicle again.

 You can’t retain a registration number starting with ‘Q’ or ‘NIQ’ for Northern Ireland registered vehicles.